MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/azure-ad-join-user-flow.md

          > - Windows 10: To show details, next to the appropriate phase select **Show details**.
 To hide the details, next to the appropriate phase select **Hide details**.
          > - Windows 11: To show details, next to the appropriate phase select **∨**.
 To hide the details, next to the appropriate phase select **∧**.

-1. Once the provisioning process completes, the ESP finishes and the user is dropped into the Desktop and they can start using the device.
+1. Once the provisioning process completes, the ESP finishes and Desktop appears.
+At this point, the end-user can start using the device.

 ## More information